nuxodin/web-namespace-registry/README.md

 # Web Namespace Registry
-A registry for namespaces for custom elements, data attributes, custom attributes and css properties
+A registry for namespaces for custom elements, data attributes, custom attributes and css properties.
+So that collisions do not occur.

 ## Check if a namespace is used
 [check here](